freshOS/Stevia/README.md

 - The view hierachy is clearer
 - Constraints are (WAY) more readable, they actually look like the layout itself \o/
+- Horizontal & vertical layout can be described at the same time
 - Styles are well separated, concise, reusable and can be composed
 - Content like text, placeholders are easier to visualize
 - Events are a breeze